-Rochon also saw parallels in how the old guard views towards same-sex relationships.
+Rochon also saw parallels in how the old guard views same-sex relationships.

 “There are these older attitudes around same sex marriage, and these people who would want to keep their relationship secret because of that.
 It adds an additional conflict for the young lovers,” she explains.

-By re-casting Romeo and Juliet as two women, Rochon also sees it as a representation of the sexual revolution that was beginning to take shape in the 1960s.
+By re-casting Romeo and Juliet as two women, Rochon also sees it as a representation of the sexual revolution that began taking shape in the 1960s.

 “The Factory was an interesting place at the time because Warhol was openly gay, and hung out with people that were openly gay,” she says.
 “There is an openness that was going on that was not widely spread in the rest of society, and these lovers find a safe haven.”

-Going beyond time and setting, Rochon is also promising what she refers to as “immersion-light”, to help bring the story and its characters closer to the audience.
+Going beyond time and setting, Rochon also promises “immersion-light” to help bring the story and its characters closer to the audience.